 There is a wide range of customization you can do to the pop-ups provided you are using a good email marketing tool.

-You have to first customize it according to your brands and this step is essential.
-You have to use your own images, brand colors, custom fonts, and animations to put your own voice on it.
+You have to first customize it according to your brand, and this step is essential.
+You must use your own images, brand colors, custom fonts, and animations to put your voice on it.

-It needs to match the identification of your website and branding of it as well.
+It needs to match the identification of your website and its branding of it as well.

-Then, you need to decide its targeting, an option that allows you to control which audience the popup will show up.
+Then, you need to decide its targeting, an option that allows you to control which audience the popup will show up to.

-So you can set up criteria such as traffic source, returning visitor or a new country, etc according to which it will show up.
+So you can set up criteria such as traffic source, returning visitor or a new country, etc., according to which it will appear.

-Another essential factor to customize your pop-ups is to apply smart triggers to them.
+Another essential factor in customizing your pop-ups is to apply smart triggers to them.
 You need to ensure that it shows up after a set time period.

-It shouldn’t show up too early or too late because either of them won’t give you maximum email collection.
+It shouldn’t show up too early or too late because neither of them will give you the maximum email collection.